content-left-bg.png

 The qualified adult supervisor of the activity, in consultation with the principal, determines the requirements for facilities and equipment appropriate to the local context.

-Participants must wear personal protective equipment appropriate to the activity (e.g. footwear, hand wraps, boxing gloves/mitts, kicking shields).
+Participants must wear personal protective equipment as relevant (e.g. footwear, hand wraps, boxing gloves/mitts, kicking shields).

 Each student must provide their own towel.